strawpants/strawpants.github.io/README.md

-# homep8ge
+#Homepage
-Code and content to build my static homepage with hugo The homepage can be visited at: https://strawpants.github.io
+Code and content to build my static homepage with hugo The homepage can (currently) be visited at: https://strawpants.github.io

+##Building the homepage
+Of course you first need to clone or fork this project: